lusparon/hello-world/README.md

 Hello everyone!
-My name is Lusparon and i am student.
+My name is Lusparon and i am a student.